Do Grip Trainers Work? – Maximizing Hand Strength

 The Claims

 Manufacturers claim that grip trainers not only improve hand strength but also aid in rehabilitation, reduce stress, and improve sports performance.
-These are lofty statements, and as with anything that sounds too good to be true, they deserve scrutiny.

 The Science of Grip Strength